Cenmrev/V2RayX/README.md

 V2RayX provides a GUI to generate the config file for V2Ray.
 It includes V2Ray's binary executable in the app bundle.
 V2RayX starts and stops V2Ray with `launchd` of macOS.

 V2RayX also allows users to change system proxy settings and switch proxy servers on the macOS menu bar.

+As default, V2RayX will open a socks5 proxy at port `1081` as the main inbound, as well as a http proxy at port `8001` as an inboundDetour.

 ### auto-run on login
 Open macOS System Preferences -> Users & Group -> Login Itmes, add V2RayX.app to